k9securityio/terraform-aws-s3-bucket/README.md

 This code enables the following access:

 * allow `ci` and `person1` users to administer the bucket
+* allow `k9-auditor` to read the bucket's configuration
 * allow `person1` user and `appA` role to read and write data from the bucket
 * deny all other access; this is the tricky bit!